cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pas,s to authenticate with the GCP API.

     *default:* {}
   * `type`
     The type of this DNS record.
-Only one record of each type is allowed with the same name within a zone.
+Only one record of each type with the same name is allowed within a zone.

     *type:* string
     *default:* A
   * `name`
     The subdomain.
-This will be prepended to the DNSZone's dns_name to produce the full domain name for this record.
+This will be prepended to the DNSZone's `dns_nam`e to produce the full domain name for this record.
 Defaults to the instance ID.

     *type:* string
     *default:*
   * `resources`
-    List of resources which will form this record. (can be augmented using relationships cloudify.gcp.relationships.dns_record_connected_to_instance
+    List of resources that will form this record.
+(Can be augmented using relationships `cloudify.gcp.relationships.dns_record_connected_to_instance`
       and
-      cloudify.gcp.relationships.dns_record_connected_to_ip
+      `cloudify.gcp.relationships.dns_record_connected_to_ip`
       )

     *default:* []